sfior/CENevo/README.md

 **Distribution modelling**

-Scripts to perform allele/haplotype distribution models, with past and future temporal projections
+Scripts to perform haplotype distribution models, with past and future temporal projections

 **Ecology**